xspektrex/QORTectorScripts/README.md

     - Post repo change prefixed with nothing
 ```

-2. If a clean install is preferred, and it is suggested, the pre repo change uninstaller should be utilized before utilizing the post repo change installer.
+2. If a clean install is preferred, and it is suggested, the pre repo change uninstaller should be utilized before utilizing the post repo change installer.</strike>